Kinaidokolpitai: Location

-In the Geography of Ptolemy from about 150, the Kinaidokolpitai are described as inhabiting the Arabian coast of the Red Sea.
+In Ptolemy's Geography, dated to about 150, the Kinaidokolpitai are described as inhabiting the Arabian coast of the Red Sea.
 Their territory began after Iambia (probably Yanbu) and the tribe of Arsai (probably the Irasha, a clan of the Bali).
 It encompassed, from north to south: the villages of Kopar (Note: Unidentified, perhaps the port of Coboea mentioned by Pliny the Elder or the modern village of al-Jār in Saudi Arabia.) and Arga (Agar); (Note: Unidentified, perhaps the ancient port of Rabigh or ʿIrq al-Ghurāb at the entrance to the port of Jeddah.
 It is not likely to correspond to the interior toponym al-ʿArg (al-ʿIrq).) the city of Zambram, (Note: Certain manuscripts give the spelling Zabram or Zambra, older editions of the Geography sometimes Zaaram.
 It is probably to be identified with Ẓahrān, name of both a wādī between Jeddah and Mecca and a village.
-Qaryat al-Faw has been identified as the capital of Kinda.) their capital (basileion); the village of Kentos (Kentosi, Kantosi); (Note: Unidentified, perhaps the village of Qaryat Kinda near Jeddah or al-Qunfudha.) and the city of Thebai.
+Qaryat al-Faw has been identified as the capital of Kinda.) their capital; the village of Kentos (Kentosi, Kantosi); (Note: Unidentified, perhaps the village of Qaryat Kinda near Jeddah or al-Qunfudha.) and the city of Thebai.
 (Note: Two Greek spellings are found in the manuscripts for this place: Θεβαι and Θηβαι.
 It is probably the same place as the Tabis mentioned by Stephanus of Byzantium and probably also related to the name of the Debai, a tribe mentioned by Strabo and Agatharchides.
 It has been identified with Dhahabān or Ṣabyā.
 It may be the place called Ṭabya or Ṭayba by al-Hamdani.)
 The southern limit of their land was the river Baitios, probably the wādī Bayḑ or Baysh, beyond which lived the Kassanitai.
-(Note: These are probably the people called Casani (Pliny), Gasandoi (Diodorus) or Kasandreis (Photios) in other sources.
+(Note: These are probably the people called Casani (Pliny), Gasandoi (Diodorus Siculus) or Kasandreis (Photios) in other sources.
 Their name has also been linked to that of the wādī of Jazān or to a place called Kisān in the ʿAsīr.)
 These are probably the Ghassānids before they migrated north.
 This places their southern limit in the northern ʿAsīr roughly opposite the Farasan Islands.
 Ptolemy also places an unnamed mountain in the territory of the Kinaidokolpitai.
-It has been identified with the Jabal Shār in Midian (north of Yanbu).
+It has been identified with the Jabal Shār in Midian, north of Yanbu.